duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-database-first.md

 )
 ```

-Now that the schema is updated, it?s time to update the model with those changes.
+Now that the schema is updated, it's time to update the model with those changes.

 -   Right-click on an empty spot of your model in the EF Designer and select ?Update Model from Database??, this will launch the Update Wizard
 -   On the Add tab of the Update Wizard check the box next to Tables, this indicates that we want to add any new tables from the schema.